History of the Indianapolis Colts: 2003 and 2004: Division championships

-The Colts began their 2004 season back at Gillette Stadium to face the defending Super Bowl Champion Patriots.
+The Colts began their 2004 season back at Gillette Stadium to face the defending Super Bowl champion New England Patriots.
 Colts kicker Mike Vanderjagt missed the game-tying field goal in the final seconds to give the Patriots a 27–24 victory over the Colts.
 Following the loss to the Patriots, the Colts went on to post a 12–4 record during the season and win the AFC South for the second consecutive season, with the third seed again in the playoffs.
 During the 2004 season, Peyton Manning had one of the best seasons ever by an NFL quarterback with the Colts setting an NFL record of 49 touchdown passes.
 The Colts also led the league in points scored with 522.
 Manning won his second consecutive NFL MVP award and completed 49 touchdown passes for the season, beating Dan Marino’s record of 48.
-The Colts defeated the Broncos for the second consecutive years in the Wild Card round and traveled to Foxborough, Massachusetts to face the Patriots again.
+The Colts defeated the Denver Broncos for the second consecutive years in the wild-card round and traveled to Foxborough, Massachusetts to face the Patriots again.
 Despite the prolific offense and the records broken by the Colts, they could not overcome the Patriots and lost to them in the playoffs 20–3, ending their season again short of a Super Bowl.